TeoRojas/Rock-Paper-Scissors--graphMode--/README.md

 ```

 ## Credits
-The ascii drawings in the left-right direction are taken from:
+The ASCII drawings in the left-right direction are taken from:
 https://gist.github.com/wynand1004/b5c521ea8392e9c6bfe101b025c39abe